-Besides, if one cannot obey one’s earthly father whom one can see, how will one obey one’s heavenly father whom one cannot see?
+After all, if one cannot obey one’s earthly father one can see, how will one obey one’s heavenly father one cannot see?

 Unfortunately, where there’s earthly authority there will be conflict.
 Hence, keep in mind this succinct formula we call Conflict Resolution 101: